connectrpc/connect-es/packages/connect-next/README.md

 instead.

-Note that support for gRPC is limited, since many gRPC clients require HTTP/2, and Express does not support the Node.js `http2` module.
+Note that support for gRPC is limited, since many gRPC clients require HTTP/2, and Next.js does not support the Node.js `http2` module.

 ### Deploying to Vercel